derailed-dash/Advent-of-Code/docs/python/exceptions.md

 - The second list results in a `ValueError`, which is caught.
 The code then prints the error message in a friendly way.

 ### Exception Payloads

+The exception object contains information that describes the exception.
+This is called the exception payload.

 ### Defining Your Own Exceptions